 If you have the time and no special agenda, getting “lost” can be a welcome adventure!
-However if you’re on a schedule or there are specific sights you want to see, having a printed map can be invaluable.
+However, if you’re on a schedule or there are specific sights you want to see, having a printed map can be invaluable.
 I like to pre-print Google map directions so I have step-by-step directions and not rely solely on GPS.
 If you have a guide book, bring it along or make a copy of the specific pages you want to refer to that day.

 If you’ll be spending any time outside, sun protection is a must (yes, even when it’s overcast weather).
 Pack up sunscreen and a hat that has a protective brim.
-I never leave the house without my sunglasses and make sure my kids have them too if we’ll be walking outside.
+I never leave the house without my sunglasses.
+Make sure the kids have them too if you’ll be walking outside.

 - Switching out from closed-toed shoes to sandals can help ease swollen feet.
 If I’m wearing athletic shoes, I always pack a second pair of socks to change into when my feet are hot and sweaty.

-With four kids, you can bet that I always make sure to keep a good stock of snacks in my day trip bag!
-Purchasing snacks on-site for six can be expensive and unnecessary if you bring them yourself.
+I have four kids.
+So you can bet that I always keep a good stock of snacks in my day trip bag!
+Purchasing snacks on-site can be expensive and unnecessary if you can bring them yourself.
 Pack snacks in individual serving sizes so you can hand them out throughout the day.
-We like homemade trail mix, sturdy crackers, cut veggies like carrots, bell peppers and celery, fresh fruit that won’t get easily bruised and dried fruits and nuts.
-Avoid snacks that will melt, like chocolate, or things that get easily broken, like chips.
-Don’t forget a water bottle for each person that can be refilled on-site.
-Be sure to check with the establishment you are visiting before packing in your own snacks; some places will prohibit outside food.

 An Extra Bag